brodsa/mgv-vorau/README.md

 ### Color Pallete
 The color pallete was changed during the development of the homepage several times.
 The [initial color schema](https://coolors.co/21b8a4-cecbcb-201f1f-f5f5f5) was chosen manually without checking the accessibility.
 After testing, it turned out that the colors are very poor in terms of accessibility.
-Therefore, new schema was selected based on the popular color pallete, see [here](https://coolors.co/palette/006d77-83c5be-edf6f9-ffddd2-e29578).
-The colors also fit to the chosen photo in the hero section of the homepage.
+Therefore, new schema was selected based on the popular color pallete-generator, see [here](https://coolors.co/palette/006d77-83c5be-edf6f9-ffddd2-e29578).
+The colors also fit to the chosen hero image of the homepage.
 ![Color Pallete](./assets/documentation/ux/color_palette.png)

 The accessibility of the chosen colors was tested by the tool [toolness](https://github.com/toolness/accessible-color-matrix).
 The usage of the color follows the advised color combinations, see the full report [here](https://toolness.github.io/accessible-color-matrix/?n=White&n=Black&n=Green&v=EBEBEB&v=201F1F&v=659B5E).